bank-vaults/bank-vaults/charts/vault/README.md

 metadata:
   name: vault-restricted
   annotations:
-    kubernetes.io/description: restricted denies access to all host features and requires pods to be run with a UID, and SELinux context that are allocated to the namespace.
-This is the most restrictive SCC and it is used by default for authenticated users.
+    kubernetes.io/description: This is the least privileged SCC and it is used by vault users.
 allowHostIPC: true
 allowHostDirVolumePlugin: false
 allowHostNetwork: false